Spirit-of-Duthie/Spirit-of-Duthie.github.io/content/programme/Welcome.md

 Welcome to Duthie Day!
 This year, our chief resident James Duncan will host the event on behalf of the OOTA committee at the Sultan Nazrin Shah Centre, Worcester College, Oxford.

-Registration begins at 8:30am, with a brief welcome address from Rob before the day begins in force.
+Registration begins at 8:30am, with a brief welcome address from James before the day begins in force.

 ## Chief resident's address